radotreyes/mbm-photo/README.md

 # MBM Photography

 ## Summary:
-     A personal website built to act as a photography portfolio.
-Supports uploading new photos and organizing them in categories.
-Supports upload date, captions, etc.
+    - A personal website built to act as a photography portfolio.
+    - Supports uploading new photos and organizing them in categories.
+    - Supports upload date, captions, etc.

 ## Features:

-- Bootstrap row/column model as primary layout
+- Bootstrap
 - Automatic slideshow on landing page
 - Overall categories page which highlights contents of each category
     - Links to individual pages for each different categories which show their contents in detail